 Dr. Senor is a frequent speaker at physician and advanced practitioner meetings regarding Documentation Precision, ICD-10 and HCCs.
 He has presented at national and regional meetings for ACDIS and AHIMA, including at the October 2017 AHIMA conference where he co-presented “Where Clinical Documentation Coding and Care Payment Meet.”

-Dr. Senor is ACLS certified and is currently working toward obtaining both his CCDS and the Certified Risk Coder credential (CRC).
+Dr. Senor is ACLS certified and obtained his CCDS and the Certified Risk Coder (CRC) credentials in 2018.

 - Board certified in Internal Medicine